What is This? - Click for a Sneak PeekCan You Guess What This Is?

 That way they will be stretched enough to keep building their skills.

-I know life's hectic, there are great shows for kids, and it gives you much needed breaks but...
+We know life's hectic, there are great shows for kids, and it gives you much needed breaks but...

 ...try to have it off as much as possible.

 Just remember the less time you have the TV on, the less time your child will expect it to be on.
 This can help with behavior in the long run too.
-This will help your child expand their imagination, learn to entertain themselves, and consequently strengthen their language skills.

-I'm not just talking about books either.
+I'm not just talking about books either, we'll discuss reading books to your children in a second.

-Read the back of the cereal box, people's shirts and signs on the street.
+Read the back of the cereal box, people's shirts, and signs on the street.

-The more exposure your child has to speech sounds and language structure, the sooner they begin to understand it.
+The more exposure your child has to speech sounds and language structure, the sooner they will begin to understand it.

-Be careful here.
 Don't bombard your child with question after question thinking that this will build high language skills.
 Think of yourself as a model and conversation partner, not a tester.

 Open ended questions are when the answer can be a variety of things and not answered by "yes" or "no".
 These questions will teach your child how to think "hard" and reason for themselves.